Notoriousmb10/Notoriousmb10/README.md

 # Hi, I'm Yash 👋
 **I build gloriously useless apps the world never knew it needed. 🚀**
-And when I’m not doing that, I’m probably locked in mortal combat with LeetCode problems that question my life choices. 🧩🔥
+And when I’m not doing that, I’m probably locked in with LeetCode problems that question my life choices. 🧩🔥

 🧠 Problem solving my way through the techverse on [LeetCode](https://www.leetcode.com/u/notoriousmb10)
 ✍️ Sharing thoughts and learning journeys on [Medium](https://medium.com/@yash_mb10)